Time Needed : 3 minutes

 - Flash drive

 Exporting and importing bookmarks like this is actually an old way to duplicate your bookmarks into a different device.
-Google Chrome already implemented a synchronization process that automatically copying all bookmarks when you logged in a new device.
+Google Chrome already implemented a synchronization process that automatically copying all bookmarks when you logged in to a new device with the same Google account.

-Nevertheless, we might not always able to use Chrome’s Sync feature.
+Nevertheless, we might not always able to use Chrome’s Sync feature and not all computers have a decent internet speed.
 So, feel free to use this method as long as it serves your needs.